ryanlovett/myst-listing-plugin/README.md

 :::
 ```

-You can customize which columns to display using the `:table-columns:` option:
+You can customize which columns to display using the `:tableColumns:` option:

 ```
 :::{listing}